Globik/koa-render/README.md

 ## Installation

 `npm install koa-rend`
-Under the hood koa-rend uses `reloadjs.js` as a hot-reloading solution with no server restart.
+Under the hood koa-rend uses [hotreloader.js](https://github.com/Globik/hotreloader) as a hot-reloading solution with no need the server restart.
 To enable hot-reloading please set `development:true` in options.
 In a production stage please set to false.

 # Server example